-You can assign any of the keys, with a name list entry.
-You can call directly by pressing this key for 2-3 seconds.
+You can assign any of the keys, 2 to 9 with a name list entry.
+You can call directly by pressing an assigned key for 2-3 seconds.

 - Open the Address Book first by pressing the right soft key [Names] in a standby mode. - 2.
 Scroll to Speed Dials, then press the left soft key [Select]. - 3.
 If you want to add a number to speed dial, select <Empty>.
 Then, you can search the name from the Address Book.